BlueHarrier/IsleMetaverse/Tree/Node/README.md

 ### `Node` getChild(`String` childName)

 Attempts to retrieve a child node with the specified name.
-If there's none, it will return `Null`.
+If there's none, it will return `Undefined`.

 ### `Number` getChildCount()